 Connect Fuel Production and Waste

 Understanding the connection between how much energy you use and how much fuel it took to create that energy is an important first action step in reducing greenhouse gas emissions.
 Although it may not be obvious, there’s a direct connection between your energy use and the environment.
 When you consume less power, you reduce the amount of greenhouse gases released by power plants.

-Many things we use daily would not exist without produced energy—cars, coffee, cat videos, even canned tuna.
-People in the US are heavy energy users, accounting for roughly one-sixth of world energy consumption.
-According to the U.S. Energy Information Administration, in 2019 total U.S. primary energy consumption per person was about 305 million British thermal units (Btu).
-This is equal to the burning of about 24,400 pounds of coal a year.
+Nothing in our world—cars, coffee, cat videos, even canned tuna—would exist without energy.
+Americans are heavy energy users, accounting for roughly one-sixth of world energy consumption.
+According to the U.S. Energy Information Administration (EIA), in 2019, total U.S. primary energy consumption per person was about 305 million British thermal units (Btu).
+This would require the burning of about 24,400 pounds of coal a year.
 That equals out to about 2,387 gallons of gasoline each person would consume per year, enough energy to charge 2,705,111 smartphones.

 Did you take this action?
 Report it!

 Help us show our collective community impact by reporting that you took this action.